 Some beaches can be blustery and very hot at certain times of day so check with your wedding planner, ask a local expert or research yourself before your big day.

-In Hawaii there are just so many gorgeous beaches to choose from.
+– There are just so many gorgeous beaches to choose from in Hawaii.
 First, pick your island and then go from there.
 Remember you may have to share some of your beach with other beach lovers, unless of course you choose an out-of-the-way secluded beach setting.
 Some beach parks offer covered pavilions and rest room facilities, which can come in handy.